-Wild camping is prohibited in many European countries, but thanks to the everyman’s right (also known as Allemansrätten or Right of Public Access), this is not a problem in Sweden and Norway.
-Such public law ofcourse has a number of rules, but everyone is free to enjoy nature.
+Wild camping is prohibited in many European countries, but thanks to the everyman’s right (also known as Allemansrätten or Right of Public Access), this is not a problem in Norway, Sweden and Finland.
+Such public law of course has a number of rules, but everyone is free to enjoy nature.
 However, the right of public access only applies to camping with a tent.
 Wild camping with a motorized vehicle such as a camper does not fall under this law and is even prohibited in Norway and Sweden.
 But what exactly is allowed and how can you camp freely in all those beautiful places?
 In this blog we go over all the rules and explain what really is allowed when you go free camping with a camper in Scandinavia.

 Wild camping means, as you would expect, camping in the wild.
 So you don’t stay at a campsite or camper place, but go into nature to find a nice spot and spend the night there.
 It is part of the ‘everyman’s right’ law to enjoy nature.
-Such public law ofcourse comes with a number of rules, but you are free to walk, swim, sail and camp in nature.
+Such public law of course comes with a number of rules, but you are free to walk, swim and camp in nature.
 As far as we are concerned, it is a super beautiful concept and it brings people closer to nature, which also means that you (usually) treat it more respectfully.
 And wild camping is of course also super adventurous!
 You spend the night in the middle of nature, you are completely alone and there are no facilities.
 So you have to take care of yourself with little more around than a flowing river, the wind blowing through the trees and the sound of animals in the forest.
 Such an adventure attracts many people and wild camping is therefore very common.
 We also like to go wild camping, but in our case free camping is often a better term.
 We travel a lot with our campervan and the right of public access only applies to camping with a tent.
 Wild camping with a camper or other motorized vehicle is even prohibited.

 Overlanders, 4×4 vehicles and some adventurous campers in particular tend to go off the beaten track and like to share their off-road adventures on social media.
 Be aware that this behavior is prohibited!
 So don’t do it because someone else does it too.
 Set a good example and speak to others if they do not follow the rules.
 It is this small group that may ruin it for the rest and as a result of which free camping may be banned in the future.